oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 2. For private repos, the system will automatically use `GITHUB_TOKEN` from your `.env` file
 3. Choose your preferred AI model
 4. Click "Generate Wiki"
-5. Use the Ask feature to chat with your codebase

 ## Configuration